mustafar/nh-recipes/content/blog/chinese-cabbage-salad/index.md

 Lightly fry noodles now, and keep on separate plate.

 Serve salad and noodles.
 Noodles should be crisp.
 Sprinkle as much as you like on top of your salad.

+# Tips
+> This a very personal salad.
+If you would like it a little saltier, go ahead and add just a little more soya sauce.
+If less sweet, reduce sugar or alternative.
+If you want more punch, then increase the green onions, so it’s very easy to customize this according to your preference without taking away its unique taste.
+Enjoy!